eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 These Trusted Lists are described in more detail in [Section 6.2.2](#622-wallet-provider-registration-and-notification), [6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and [6.4.2](#642-relying-party-registration), as well as in \[Topic 31\].
 Some Trusted Lists contain the trust anchors of the relevant entities.
 A trust anchor is a combination of a public key and the identifier of the associated entity and may be used to verify signatures or seals created by that entity.

 Member States will provide Trusted Lists for PID Providers, QEAA Providers and PuB-EAA Providers, in compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1).
 These Trusted Lists may also include non-qualified EAA Providers, but this is not mandatory.
 Alternatively, domain-specific trusted lists or alternative solutions for managing the trust anchors may be provided for EAA Providers.
-For instance, trustworthy mDL or DTC Providers are determined by other legal frameworks than eIDAS and published accordingly.
+For instance, trustworthy mDL or DTC Providers are determined by other legal frameworks than [eIDAS 2.0\] and published accordingly.

 An entity's status as a trusted entity can be verified by checking whether they are present on a Trusted List.
 Trusted List Providers provide a registration service for the relevant entities.
 The terms and conditions for entities to become registered are for each registrar to determine unless specified elsewhere e.g., in sectoral rules.